Platypus-Tech/platypus-os-original-drafts/README.md

 # Platypus Kernel
 The basic kernel for Platypus OS.
-Because Platypus OS is a totally new thing (Ok, maybe not totally, there are some files from the Linux kernel), it has an (almost) totally new kernel.
+Because Platypus OS is a totally new thing (Ok, maybe not totally, there are some, actually, a lot of files from the Linux kernel), it has an (almost) totally new kernel.
 This is where it all goes.
 ## How to get around
 I reealized that I have nothing here about how to get around.
 So, here we go:
 ***